Colneis Hundred

-Colneis is a hundred of Suffolk, consisting of 16712 acre.
+Colneis is a hundred of Suffolk, covering 16712 acre.

 Running from the south-east outskirts of Ipswich to the North Sea coast, the hundred is made up of the land between the estuaries of the rivers Orwell and Deben.
 It is one of the smallest in Suffolk, being only about 4 mi wide and 10 mi long between its border with Carlford Hundred and the cliffs at Felixstowe.
 It lies within the Colneis Deanery, in the Archdeaconry of Suffolk.
 It was one of seven Saxon hundreds grouped together as the Wicklaw Hundreds.